Skip to Content

 Jute vs. Sisal

 Jute and sisal look fairly similar.
-They are both natural fibers and they are both popular choices from rugs.
+They are both natural fibers, and they are both popular choices for rugs.
 However, there are a few differences you should be aware of if you are considering one for your home.

 Jute